Today | |

 ☐ | Start using energy-saving settings on refrigerators, dishwashers, washing machines, and clothes dryers. |

-☐ | Survey your incandescent lights for opportunities to replace them with compact fluorescents or LEDs.
-These new lamps can save three-quarters of the electricity used by incandescents.
+☐ | Survey your lights for opportunities to replace incandescent or compact fluorescent (CFLs) bulbs with LEDs.
+New LED lamps save more than three-quarters of the electricity used by incandescents, and unlike CFLS, LEDs do not contain mercury.
 The best targets are 60-100W bulbs used several hours a day.
-Compact fluorescent lamps (CFLs) and LEDs will fit in most standard fixtures. |
+LEDs will fit in most standard fixtures. |

 ☐ | Check the age and condition of your major appliances, especially the refrigerator.
 You may want to replace it with a more energy-efficient model before it dies. |